LIVING AT HELENA COURT, HIGHLANDS GARDENS

 "Maintenance" includes routine items like cleaning and gardening and repairs in general as well as the improvements necessary to restore the property and bring it up to date with modern conditions and reasonable quality of life expectations.

 Every leaseholder pays service charges for maintenance and property management to the Residents Association as landlord.
 These cover both running costs and major works whose cost must be spread over time.
-Provision for major works builds up gradually in a notional "sinking fund".
-This avoids leaseholders being confronted with huge bills out of the blue.
-The level of individual service charges differs from flat to flat.
+Provision for major works builds up gradually in a reserve fund, billed with the regular service charge and accompanying management fees.
+A long-range reserve avoids leaseholders being confronted with huge bills out of the blue and has been increased in recent years.
+The level of individual service charges differs from flat to flat according to a value scale.
 The managing agent collects the service charges and carries out the maintenance works.
 The managing agent in turn reports to the Association's directors and the AGM.

-See improvements for more information on major works/surveys under way or in the pipeline.
+See improvements for more information on works now in the pipeline.

-Since 2004, the new managing agent and the Association's board of directors have applied strict cost discipline, securing large savings compared to previous works without sacrificing quality.
+Since 2004, the managing agent and the Association's board of directors have applied strict cost discipline.

-Nevertheless, anyone buying a flat at Helena Court must be aware that the sale price of a flat can be deceptive.
-It may seem low by market standards, but this can be because the service charges for maintenance are quite high.
-They consequently do affect the value of the property.
-Each leaseholder therefore needs to budget adequately for monthly service charges, alongside outgoings for Council tax, gas and electricity, etc.
+Nevertheless, anyone buying a flat at Helena Court is warned that what may seem a low sale price can be deceptive.
+This is because the service charges for maintenance are substantial.
+They can consequently reduce a flat's market value and thus price.
+And they of course have to be paid, every month.
+Potential buyers are thus advised to calculate carefully the monthly budget needed to cover the service charges alongside outgoings for Council tax, gas and electricity, etc.